srcrip/live_toast/README.md

 <%= @inner_content %>
 ```

 And you're done!
 Note that it's very important to set `connected` based on whether we're in a LiveView or not.
+This
+controls toast/flash display on non-LiveView pages.

 ## Usage